-Mark said that sparked a community connection with Bunbury Salvos approached the project that gained huge momentum.
-"One of the guys at months ago to ask for funding the sleepout said, 'I'm part of a support.
-The club jumped on business group and our business group tends to do projects like of its homelessness sleepout this, and this would be perfect - Lauren Martin
+Mark said that sparked a community connection with the project that gained huge momentum.
+"One of the guys at the sleepout said, 'I'm part of a business group and our business group tends to do projects like this, and this would be perfect for us to get on board with'."